Mooresville Community Children’s Theatre and the Community School of Davidson announce auditions for summer shows:

 MCCT Playhouse, 228 N Main St, Mooresville, NC

-All auditions are held at the Charles Mack Citizen Center, Moooresville, NC 28115.
+All auditions are held at the at The Playhouse on Main, 228 Main Street Mooresville, across the steet from the Charles Mack Citizen Center.
 Auditions are open to youth ages 6-18.
 No prior acting experience is required and novice actors are encouraged to audition.
 Upon arrival, you will complete an audition application.
 Actors only need to come one session.

 $100 participation fee – if cast for the show.
 Fee covers scripts, costumes, t-shirt.
 Scholarships are available.

 Those wishing to audition for should prepare a short segment of a song (musical theatre preferred).
 Please bring music in the proper key, an accompanist will be provided.
 A short monologue is welcomed but not required.
 Please dress comfortably as there will be a dance audition.
 Also bring your resume or list of theatre experience and a list of conflicts for late-April to July time frame.
 You need only attend one audition.